ZhangWeikang-creat/LMARSpy/README.md

 lmarspy is a nonhydrostatic atmospheric model dynamical core that features:

-* Maintain conservation of mass and energy.
+* Apply monotonicity limiter in discontinuous regions.
 * Increase the number of CFL by vertical implicit solver.
-* Apply monotonicity limiter in discontinuous regions.
 * Allow high-performance computing in Python on GPUs.

 ## How to Run?